Rassa-Gvm/MAXHiC/README.md

 ### Positional Arguments

 **base_directory**
 *Description*: This must be replaced with the directory containing the raw data you want to analyze.
 It should have a .matrix file containing information about interactions and a .bed file containing information about bins.
-The formats are explained in the formats section.
+The formats of [bins file](#Bins-File) and [interactions file](#Interactions-File) are explained in the [Files Formats section](#Files-Formats).

 **save_directory**
 *Description*: The directory to save the results in.
+Output files and their formats are explained in the [formats section](#Output-Files).

 ### Informative Arguments